hdShang/arxiv-daily/docs/cs-CL/2025-05-30/papers/250524616v4-eye-of-judgement-dissecting-the-evaluation-of-russian-speaking-llms-.md

 ---
 layout: default
-title: Eye of Judgement: Dissecting the Evaluation of Russian-speaking LLMs with POLLUX
+title: "Eye of Judgement: Dissecting the Evaluation of Russian-speaking LLMs with POLLUX"
 ---

 # Eye of Judgement: Dissecting the Evaluation of Russian-speaking LLMs with POLLUX